joe-herman/joe-herman.github.io/_posts/2021-07-31-remotely-inclusive.md

 title: "Remotely Inclusive Best Practices"
 ---

-A list of things I've found that made hybrid remote teams remotely successful.
+A list of things I've found that made hybrid and fully remote teams remotely successful.

 ## Meeting Culture
 * Unless it's considered just a call, turn your video on!
 It's nice to see you.